Royal Melbourne (West Course)

 Take Note...

 Gathering points.
-Like MacKenzie’s Augusta National, Royal Melbourne is an excellent spectator venue.
+Like MacKenzie’s Augusta National, Royal Melbourne is a top-tier spectator venue.
 This is partly because of the intimate, interlocking routings of the West and Composite courses, which create hubs of activity where multiple holes converge.
 If you go to a tournament at Royal Melbourne, I especially recommend standing on the hill by the seventh green on the West Course, where you’ll be able to watch action on the eighth, ninth, 10th, and 18th holes on the West as well as the first hole on the East.
 (The numbering for the Composite Course will be different, obviously.)

 {{content-block-course-profile-royal-melbourne-west-001}}